slimyburp-gamedrix/Echoland/README.md

 ## Setup and running

-Download the latest server binary from the [releases page](https://github.com/Echoland-AL/echoland/releases/latest).

-Download and extract the [Echoland Client](https://github.com/Echoland-AL/echoland/releases/tag/echoland-client).
+First download Docker Setup and run it : https://www.docker.com/get-started/

+If you have steam change your hosts files :
+"yourserverip" app.anyland.com
+"yourserverip" d6ccx151yatz6.cloudfront.net
+"yourserverip" d26e4xubm8adxu.cloudfront.net
+#"yourserverip" steamuserimages-a.akamaihd.net
+*You'll not be using the last port as you already have acces to the steam artwork.

+It will be : "127.0.0.1" (without quotes) if your server is on your local machine, if you start the server on another machine, then, you'll need to use it's ip.

+If your game is non-steam and the client you downloaded change your hosts files :

+"yourserverip" app.anyland.com
+"yourserverip" d6ccx151yatz6.cloudfront.net
+"yourserverip" d26e4xubm8adxu.cloudfront.net
+"yourserverip" steamuserimages-a.akamaihd.net

+If you don't have the steam game please use the client : https://github.com/Echoland-AL/echoland/releases/tag/echoland-client

+Again for non steam user you'd need the images : https://drive.google.com/file/d/1rSRWNtBepypfqHQ9LRPpDAsouAsByMCl/view?usp=drive_link
+The images folder is placed inside the main folder.

 Download and the [Anyland archive data file](https://github.com/Echoland-AL/echoland/releases/tag/archive-data).

-Extract the `data.zip` contents into the Echoland server folder:
+Extract the `data.zip` contents into the main Echoland server folder.

 ```
 echoland-server-folder